matacoder/senior/README.md

 Python is strongly, dynamically typed.

-* **Strong** typing means that the type of a value doesn't change in unexpected ways.
+* **Strong** typing means that the type of value doesn't change in unexpected ways.
 A string containing only digits doesn't magically become a number, as may happen in Perl.
 Every change of type requires an explicit conversion.
 * **Dynamic** typing means that runtime objects (values) have a type, as opposed to static typing where variables have a type.

 ```python